fcumlin/sqa_latent_classification/README.md

 ```

 ## Acknowledgement
 We would like to thank our co-authors of the paper for great insights and discussions (without consideration of order): Victor Ungureanu (ungureanu@google.com), Chandan K.A.
-Reddy (chandanka@google.com), Christian Sch\"uldt (cschuldt@google.com), and Saikat Chatterjee (sach@kth.se).
+Reddy (chandanka@google.com), Christian Schüldt (cschuldt@google.com), and Saikat Chatterjee (sach@kth.se).

 We also would like to thank the Knut and Alice Wallenberg Foundation for providing computation resources at the Berzelius cluster at the National Supercomputer Centre.